 5. If the collection of information impacts small businesses or other small entities, describe any methods used to minimize burden.

-The collection of information does not impact small businesses in any known way.
-The Application For Pre-Need Burial Eligibility form only involves Veterans, service members, and their eligible spouses and dependents interested in pre-planning for burial in a VA national cemetery.
+The collection of information does not affect small businesses in any known way.
+VA’s form and pre-need burial decision process merely involves Veterans and their family members or authorized representatives who are interested in eligibility decisions for burial planning purposes.

 6. Describe the consequences to Federal program or policy activities if the collection is not conducted or is conducted less frequently as well as any technical or legal obstacles to reducing burden.

-If this collection is not conducted, VA will miss an opportunity to be responsive to Veterans’ needs and improve service to Veterans, service members and their family members who want to plan for a critical life event.
-Currently, VA offers no personalized assistance to families to plan for burial in a national cemetery prior to the time of need.
+The information collection for pre-need burial eligibility decisions is significant to VA’s success in meeting the growing needs of Veterans and their family members to plan for end of life decisions.
+Without the form and ability to collect information reflected on the form, VA will miss an opportunity to respond to this important need and to improve access to benefits to Veterans, service members and their family members who want to plan for a critical life event.
 There are no known technical or legal obstacles associated with reducing the burden on families at their time of need by collecting information from individuals who voluntarily seek VA’s assistance in pre-planning for burial in national cemetery.

 7. Explain any special circumstances that would cause an information collection to be conducted more often than quarterly or require respondents to prepare written responses to a collection of information in fewer than 30 days after receipt of it; submit more than an original and two copies of any document; retain records, other than health, medical, government contract, grant-in-aid, or tax records for more than three years; in connection with a statistical survey that is not designed to produce valid and reliable results that can be generalized to the universe of study and require the use of a statistical data classification that has not been reviewed and approved by OMB.

-None of the special circumstances described above will occur as a result of collecting pre-need burial planning information.
+None of the special circumstances described above will occur as a result of collecting pre-need burial eligibility information.

 8. If applicable, provide a copy and identify the date and page number of publication in the Federal Register of the sponsor’s notice, required by 5 CFR 1320.8(d), soliciting comments on the information collection prior to submission to OMB.
 Summarize public comments received in response to that notice and describe actions taken by the sponsor in responses to these comments.
 Specifically address comments received on cost and hour burden.
 The